defano/wyldcard/README.md

 #### Menu containers

 Every menu in the menu bar and buttons of the style `menu` are containers whose value determines the items that appear in the menu.
-When putting a value into a menu container, the value is interpreted as a list of items or lines, each item of which is treated as a distinct item in the menu.
-Note that any item in the list equal to `-` is interpreted as menu separator.
+The value placed into a menu container is interpreted as a list of items or lines, each of which represents an item in the menu.
+Any value in the list equal to `-` is interpreted as menu separator.

 For example: